Oshlack/ec-dtu-paper/README.md

 First download the simulation truth data from [http://imlspenticton.uzh.ch/robinson_lab/splicing_comparison/](http://imlspenticton.uzh.ch/robinson_lab/splicing_comparison/) and place all the text files under `ref/soneson_results/`.
 Next, download the RunInfo metadata table for the Bottomly data set from [NCBI](https://www.ncbi.nlm.nih.gov/Traces/study/?acc=SRP004777).
 Put this file under `ref/`.

+Download the feature counts for the Love et al. data from [10.5281/zenodo.2644723](https://doi.org/10.5281/zenodo.2644723).
+Un-tar the data into the notebook directory.

 The `ec-dtu-paper.Rmd` markdown notebook can now be run using knitr in RStudio.
 This will run the paper analyses and generate the figures under the `figures` folder.
 This analysis will be time consuming to run from start to finish, and a multi-core and high-memory machine is therefore recommended.

 Dependencies